scarver2/ehr-portal/docs/notes.md

 # EHR Portal Notes

-My ruminations while turning this idea into a working application.
+_My ruminations while turning this idea into a working application._

+## VPS

+Many VPS providers to choose from.
+I chose Vultr because of it's proximity to my location and previous positive experiences.

 ## License